arielmb94/CHRONOS-MPC/examples/TRMS/TRMS_refMPC/readme.md

 ### Example introduction

 Different to the basic MPC example, on this example we want to stop computing the references for the rotor fan speeds based on equilibrium equations.
-Instead, we will make use of CHRONOS cost function custom performance vectors $z$ in order to make the MPC solver compute appropiate references for this states internally.
+Instead, we will make use of CHRONOS cost function custom performance vectors $z$ in order to make the MPC solver compute appropiate references for the rotor fan speed states internally.

 Let's consider the extended control action vector $u = [u_h,u_v,\omega_h^{ref},\omega_v^{ref}]^T$ with:

 * $\omega_h^{ref}$: the tail rotor fan speed setpoint to be computed by the MPC
 * $\omega_v^{ref}$: the main rotor fan speed setpoint to be computed by the MPC

-To accomodate the new MPC actions we will decouple the rotor fan speeds states from the TRMS dynamics.
-In their place, we will rewrite rotor speed model terms on the horizontal and vertical TRMS dynamics as caused by the newly introduced setpoint actions.
+To accomodate the new MPC actions we will decouple the rotor fan speeds states from the TRMS horizontal and vertical dynamics.
+In their place, terms associated to the rotor fan speed will now be moved to be terms multupliying the newly introduced setpoint actions.
 Following this, let's redifine the LPV model as:

 $$ \dot x=
 \left [\begin{array}{cccccc}